 - Once you have found that sweet spot (well, more like thighs-on-fire spot), hold for as many breaths as you feel comfortable.
 You and your partner can both focus on taking some deep breaths and feeling the slight expansion in the back of each other’s rib cages.

 - To come out of the pose you will need to coordinate your movements.
 At the same time start to slowly straighten the legs and walk your feet back in.

-	Easy Yoga Poses For Two People
+Easy Yoga Poses With Two People

-	These are some of my favourite yoga poses for 2 persons, because they look really cute and are very very easy!
+These are some of my favorite yoga poses for 2 persons, because they look really cute and are very very easy!
 If you are new to yoga, partner yoga, or you and your fellow yogi are very different heights these all work well!

-	Partner Seated Twist
+Partner Seated twist